karthikairasu/React-Learning/Roadmap.md

 ===========================================================================

-### 1. Let and Const:
+1.  ### Let and Const:

     #### let → block-scoped, can be reassigned.
     #### const → block-scoped, cannot be reassigned.

-    TDZ- variables declared with let and const are hoist, But it is not initialized, so it lives in the TDZ (Temporal Dead Zone) not accessible until they are initialized with a value
+    - let and const are hoist, But it is not initialized, so it lives in the TDZ (Temporal Dead Zone) not accessible until they are initialized with a value

-    ```
-    Ex: 1 [Start of block]
-        2 |
+    - The TDZ starts at the beginning of the block and ends at the line where let x is declared.

+    - Accessing it (read or write) before initialization results in a ReferenceError.

+    ```jsx harmony
+    Ex: {
-        3 |--- TDZ begins (x is hoisted but not initialized)
+            // TDZ begins: `x` is hoisted (in memory), but uninitialized
-        4 |   x = 5         ❌ Error! `x` is in the Temporal Dead Zone
-        5 |   console.log(x) ❌ Never reached
-        6 |   let x         ✅ Initialization (TDZ ends here)
-        7 |
-        8 [End of block] You cannot access x on line 4 or 5.
+            // Code execution starts here

+            x = 5;           // ❌ ReferenceError: Cannot access 'x' before initialization
+            console.log(x);  // ❌ Never executed because the line above throws an error

+            let x;           // ✅ Declaration (hoisted at top), initialization happens here — TDZ ends
+        }
     ```

     **[⬆ Back to Top](#es6-features)**